 - PAS: vSphere Service Account Requirements

-- Enterprise PKS: Create the BOSH/Ops Manager Service Account section of Preparing vSphere Before Deploying Enterprise PKS
+- Enterprise PKS: Create the BOSH/Ops Manager Service Account in Preparing vSphere Before Deploying Enterprise PKS

 Note: You can also apply the default VMware Administrator System Role to the service account to achieve the appropriate permission level.

 The following guides contain best practices for securing and managing a vSphere installation:

 This section describes the steps for installing Ops Manager.

 Complete the following procedures to install Ops Manager on vSphere: